arjun-a-2323/spring-boot-k8s-demo/README.md

 3. Docker Desktop
 4. Minikube

-NOTE: Below commands assume you are running from PROJECT_HOME which is spring-boot-k8s-demo
+NOTE: Below commands assume you are running it from PROJECT_HOME which is spring-boot-k8s-demo

 ## Build